damilolah/Introduction-to-Machine-Learning/chapter3.md

 In the figure above, you can see that variable Gender is able to identify best subpopulation sets compared to the variable height.

+`Random Forest` algorithm is a variant of decision tree algorithm.
+The algorithm involves constructing a multitude of decision trees at training time and outputting a result that is the `mode class` or `mean prediction` of the individual trees.
+This makes random forest `very accurate` and popular among data people.

 Now let’s see an example.
-Using the Wage dataset in R provided by the ISLR package, you will create a model to predict wage based on input variables age, education and job class.
+Using the Wage dataset provided by the `ISLR` package, you will create a model to predict wage based on three input variables - age, education and job class.

 *** =instructions
-- Plot `emp_data` with earnings on the x-axis and s_rating on the y-axis.
-Plot function is used like this: `plot(x, y, data=myData)`
+- Load the required packages -  ISLR, ggplot2, caret, randomForest
 - Use createDataPartition() function in R to partition your dataset
 - Your training set should be 60% of the entire dataset
 - Print out the training and test sets
 - Check the dimension of both datasets to know more about the data
 *** =hint
-- Use `plot()` for the first instruction.
+- Use `library()` for each package in the first instruction.
 - Make sure you have loaded the caret package into your workspace by typing `library(caret)`
 - type ?createDataPartition to know how to use the createDataPartition() function
 - Make p=0.6 and set list=FALSE